Uncommon Options for Winter Containers

 A: I feel that container design styles are the same as garden design styles.
-That said, I don’t know how serious we should take these labels.
-A boxwood in a galvanized trough could just as easily fit a cozy-cottage, ecochic, or modern-minimalist style.
+That said, I don’t know how seriously we should take these labels.
+A boxwood in a galvanized trough could just as easily fit a cozy-cottage, eco-chic, or modern-minimalist style.
 To me, design is more about the story you are trying to tell, the mood you are trying to capture, and the connections you are trying to make to the larger environment than about in which category the planting fits.

 Q: If you were forced to use only one plant in a container, what would it be?

 A: I love shrubs that change from season to season.
 I adore fothergilla (Fothergilla spp. and cvs., Zones 4–8) in a containerized setting.
 A single plant like that can constitute a design so long as it interacts well with the vessel and its surroundings.

 Q: Are there any plants that don’t belong in a container?

 A: No. I’m all for experimentation, even if you end up with a failure.
 Every three years or so, I plant a redbud (Cercis spp. and cvs., Zones 4–10) in a container, and it never goes well.
 One of these days, I hope it will work out.

 Photos, except where noted: Lynn Felici-Gallant